 On the morning of day 6, take the train from Florence to the Cinque Terre.
 It takes between 1.5 to 3 hours to get to the Cinque Terre.
 Direct trains take less time but there are many more options that have a transfer in Pisa.
 You can take a few hours to visit Pisa on the way to the Cinque Terre, but you would be missing out on some valuable time in the Cinque Terre.

-If you are booking a train to the Cinque Terre, you will arrive in La Spezia and then take the local train to one the five towns of the Cinque Terre.
+When traveling by train to the Cinque Terre, you will first arrive in La Spezia and then take the local train to one of the five towns of the Cinque Terre.
 It takes just 9 minutes to travel from La Spezia to the first town, Riomaggiore, and trains run very frequently.

 The Cinque Terre is magical.
 Five picture perfect towns perched along the Mediterranean coastline just waiting to be explored.
 You can spend a full day hiking between them or use the train to hop between towns.